wolfSSL/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 ## NOTICE

-To use this demo you need the following branches untill wolfSSL and wolfTPM are updated to support Zephyr for the DEMO:
+To use this demo you need the following branches until wolfSSL and wolfTPM are updated to support Zephyr for the DEMO:
 1. wolfTPM in the `west.yml` needs to be updated to use the following branch:
 This only needs to happen if this